DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Experiments

 \subsection{Potential Ability: Controllable Captioning}

-Building on the remarkable generalization ability exhibited by DECap in both caption editing and generation, we further conducted a preliminary exploration of its potential in terms of controllability.
+Building on the remarkable generalization ability exhibited by DECap in both caption editing and generation, we further conducted a preliminary exploration of its potential for controllability.
 Compared to existing CIC methods, which offer only coarse control over contents and structures, we can achieve precise and explicit control over caption generation through predefined control words.

 \textbf{Settings.} We constructed input instances consisting of a single image from the COCO test set and a sentence with ten random words.
 We replaced several random words with specific control words (\eg, objects and attributes) at predefined positions based on the visual information of images.